ArnavBalyan/Smart-India-Hackathon-2020-Finale/README.md

  - Refer to APIs to access them

 ## Privcacy Policy:
-The collected data is not processed by or shared with any thied parties.
+The collected data is not processed by or shared with any third parties.
 Detailed Privacy Policy is available on the web app, refer to API for endpoint.

 ## Backend Database and Dashboards:
 The Dashboards serve real time data and visualizations by making use of InfluxDb which is a no-SQL based application.
 The routes to Db and Dashboards are not disclosed for security reasons.